Skip to code content (skip section selection)

 (3) Blocks shall have sufficient width to provide for two tiers of lots of appropriate depth, except where otherwise required to separate residential development from through traffic.

-(4) A pedestrian connection not less than ten feet in width may be required near the center and entirely across any block in excess of 900 feet in length to provide adequate access to schools, shopping centers, churches, or transportation facilities.
+(4) In all districts except RE, I-1 and I-2, pedestrian connection not less than ten feet in width shall be required near the center and entirely across any block in excess of 900 feet in length to provide adequate access to schools, shopping centers, churches, or transportation facilities.

-(5) A pedestrian connection through a cul-de-sac not less than ten feet in width may be required when the cul-de-sac helps provide adequate access to schools, shopping centers, churches, or transportation facilities.
+(5) A pedestrian connection not less than ten feet in width shall be required through a residential cul-de-sac when the cul-de-sac helps provide adequate access to schools, shopping centers, churches, or transportation facilities.
+For these purposes, this connection is required when another connection (per (B)(4) above) does not exist or the cul-de-sac terminates within 350' of either a public right-of-way, sidewalk, greenway, school, transportation facility, park, library or public community facility, or shopping center.